johnsont426/johnsont426.github.io/_posts/2017-03-11-my_first_published_ruby_gem_from_scratch.markdown

 After all the trial and error, and all the refactoring to make sure my classes do serve their purpose and all my objects collaborate with each other, my program finally started to work!
 After some tests to make sure it works properly, I published it to RubyGems.org.

-This is it, my first [published gem](https://github.com/johnsont426)!
+This is it, my first [published gem](https://rubygems.org/gems/movies_around_you)!

+View rest of my codes [here](https://github.com/johnsont426/movies-around-you-cli-gem).